The following is an excerpt from my book:

 Scarcity: The “10 customers” statement from my interview above was not a fake ploy.
 The first objective with your MVP is to learn.
 I’d much rather have 10 “all-in” early adopters I can give my full attention than 100 “on-the-fence” users any day.

 Read my 10x Product Launch post for more on this.

 Anchoring: Last time, I illustrated the relativity principle in action using Steve Jobs’ iPad keynote.
-Even though pricing against “existing alternatives” might seem logical, the customer might not automatically make the reference themselves.
-If Steve Jobs saw the point to explicitly anchor pricing, none of us have an excuse.
+Even though pricing against “existing alternatives” might seem logical, customers might not automatically refer to themselves.
+If Steve Jobs saw the point of explicitly anchor pricing, none of us have an excuse.

 Confidence: Most people are reluctant to charge for their MVP because they feel it’s too “minimal” and might even be embarrassed by it.
 I don’t subscribe to this way of thinking.
 The reason I painstakingly test problems and reduce scope is to build the “simplest” product that solves a real customer problem.
 I have enough confidence in our ability to build and am willing to put my money where my mouth is.